The sixth issue of Constructing intercultural Dialogues is now available, “The Privilege of Listening First,” by Elizabeth Parks.

-Following the recent announcement of a new series to be published by the Center for Intercultural Dialogue, the sixth issue of Constructing intercultural Dialogues is now available.
-The goal is to provide concrete examples of how actual people have managed to organize and hold intercultural dialogues, so that others may be inspired to do the same.
-As with the continuing CID series, Key Concepts in Intercultural Dialogue, these may be downloaded for free.
+As a reminder, the goal of this series is to provide concrete examples of how actual people have managed to organize and hold intercultural dialogues, so that others may be inspired to do the same.
+As with Key Concepts in Intercultural Dialogue, these may be downloaded for free.
 Click on the thumbnail to download the PDF.

 Parks, E. S. (2017).
 The privilege of listening first.
 Constructing Intercultural Dialogues, 6.
 Available from: https://centerforinterculturaldialogue.files.wordpress.com/2017/04/constructing-icd-6.pdf